21 Dog Breeds That Thrive in Cold Weather & Snow (With Info & Pictures)

 Some dogs are naturally better equipped to deal with the cold weather.
 Typically, they have long hair and double coats.
-They are usually bred in cold countries, so they will have needed these coats to survive in this kind of environment.
+They are usually bred in cold countries, so they will need these coats to survive in this kind of environment.
 At home, this type of dog may struggle with temperatures that are too high and they will not usually do well in warmer climates.

 Below are 21 breeds that not only cope with cold weather but thrive in it.